glenmurphy/superhat/README.md

 The final press of the hatswitch presses the in-game OSB until you let go - this allows you to do short and long presses in-game.

 ## Setup
 To use the software, download it from [the releases page](https://github.com/glenmurphy/superhat/releases), run it, and press the 'b' key to enter binding mode and enter your hat directions.
-When an OSB is pressed, the software will emit the default Falcon BMS keyboard shortcuts for the OSBs (you should be able to map these in DCS).
+When an OSB is pressed, the software will emit the default Falcon BMS 4.37 keyboard shortcuts for the OSBs (you should be able to map these in DCS).

+If you have changed your BMS config, you can use the [/config/BMS - Superhat.key](./config/BMS%20-%20Superhat.key) file to restore the bindings.

 I recommend moving the F-16 DMS to a hat on the throttle if you have the space, and leaving a hat on the stick for Superhat.
 Remember to unbind any existing BMS controls on that hat.